 Students who plan to take the Certified Managerial Accounting Examination (CMA) may do so with the Bachelor of Science Degree.
 Students who plan to sit for the Uniform Certified Public Accountant (CPA) Examination in Florida must meet the requirements for the B.S. degree and take 30 additional hours to meet the State requirement of 154 semester credit hours.
-Students planning to meet the 5th year requirement may do so at the undergraduate level, or with the Master of Business Administration (Accounting concentration).
-Students planning to meet the 5th year requirement at Florida Southern College with the MBA must be admitted to the Master of Business Administration (Accounting Concentration) Degree Program unless they wish to take graduate courses on a pass/fail basis.
-No such course taken on a pass/fail basis would be acceptable as credit toward the MBA degree.
-See the Graduate Program section for additional information.
+Students planning to meet the 5th year requirement may do so at the undergraduate level.

-In both accounting programs, students are encouraged to take, as electives, additional courses in mathematics, quantitative methods, computer information systems, communications, English, and finance.
+In the accounting program, students are encouraged to take, as electives, additional courses in mathematics, quantitative methods, computer information systems, communications, English, and finance.